We're talking about Romaine lettuce this week on my Facebook page, The Meals Maven.

 I still love chocolate, but I usually lean towards the darker stuff nowadays.
 And hands-down the best part of carving pumpkins, besides the fun of designing, is getting all the pumpkin seeds.
 Roasted pumpkin seeds are not only a tasty treat, but loaded with health benefits.

-Here's the recipe I always use when roasting pumpkin seeds.
+Here's the recipe I use now when roasting pumpkin seeds.
 I've tried variations, but always go back to plain old salt.
-I do use quite a bit less salt, though that's a personal preference.
+It seems like a lot of salt in the water, but they don't end up too salty, though that's a personal preference and you can change it if you wish.
 An important thing I can tell you is make sure they are roasted all the way through.
 One year I thought they were done, but once sealed up in a container they went soft- and moldy after a couple of days.
 You want to roast all the moisture right out of them.

 They fill that craving for salty snacks, but unlike chips, are loaded with fibre- so a little goes a long way, and you won't eat too many.
 They have magnesium, which helps control blood pressure, and zinc, which is a key component in enabling your immune system to work efficiently, among other benefits.
 Omega-3's for those of you who don't like fatty fish, and L-tryptophan, the fabled amino acid that converts to seratonin and helps with sleep- and who doesn't need more restful sleep?